StorjOld/metatool/README.md

 provide target server instead of using the `--url` opt. argument.

-All of actions define set of original required arguments.
+All of the actions defines set of original required arguments.
 Let us go through all of them!

 ---

-There are two the most simple **actions** with no arguments after:
+There are two the most simple **actions** with no arguments after, but mentioned above optional ``--url``:

 ### `$ metatool files`